Claim a FREE Intro Lesson 🤙🏼

 Yes, that helps immensely once you get to the stage of getting up and riding on the board, but first you need to have the kite skills.

 A good analogy (yes, another one) is to imagine you’re a wakeboarder and the boat is towing you.
-You are concentrating on your riding and driver is driving the boat.
-The boat is taking you to wherever you need to go, but you, the rider are only concentrating on your riding.
+You are concentrating on your riding and the driver is driving the boat.
+The boat is taking you to wherever you need to go.
 What you’re learning with kitesurfing is controlling the kite, which in this case is the tow vehicle (boat) and it takes you where you want to go.
 Once you have your kite ‘driving’ skills up, you are away and you use the kite to take you to wherever you want to go.

 Is kitesurfing an extreme sport?